tackpablo/smartodo/README.md

 # Smartodo Project

-Smartodo is a full stack to do list application that is able to categorize added tasks.
+Smartodo is a full stack todo list application that is able to categorize added tasks.
 It was made using EJS, sass, JS, jQuery/AJAX, Axios, Node.js and postgreSQL.
-External APIs used were: Advanced Movie Search API, HAPI Books API and the Edamam Food and Frocery Database API.
-Midterm project for Lighthouse Labs Midterm
+External APIs used were: Advanced Movie Search API, HAPI Books API and the Edamam Food and Grocery Database API.
+Midterm project for Lighthouse Labs Web Development Bootcamp

 # How to use Smartodo and Features